 Implementing unconditional positive regard in educational settings requires a fundamental shift in how we view student behaviour and academic performance.
 Rather than seeing challenging behaviour as something to eliminate, UPR encourages educators to understand it as communication about unmet needs or underlying distress.
 This perspective transforms discipline from punitive to supportive, focusing on understanding rather than punishment.

 Practical application begins with separating the person from the behaviour.
-When addressing inappropriate conduct, effective educators might say, "I care about you as a person, and I'm concerned about this choice you've made," rather than labelling the student as "naughty" or "transformative."
+When addressing inappropriate conduct, effective educators might say, "I care about you as a person, and I'm concerned about this choice you've made," rather than labelling the student as "naughty" or "significant."
 This distinction helps maintain the student's sense of self-worth whilst addressing the behaviour that needs to change.

 Creating classroom environments that embody UPR involves establishing routines and practices that consistently communicate acceptance.
 This includes greeting each student warmly regardless of previous day's behaviour, showing interest in their lives outside school, and responding to mistakes with curiosity rather than criticism.
 Teachers practicing UPR often use phrases like "Help me understand what happened" or "What do you think you need right now?" which invite collaboration rather than defensiveness.

-For students with additional needs or those from disadvantaged backgrounds, UPR can be particularly transformative.
+For students with additional needs or those from disadvantaged backgrounds, UPR can be particularly significant.
 These students often arrive at school having experienced conditional acceptance elsewhere, making them hypersensitive to signs of rejection or judgment.
 When teachers consistently demonstrate acceptance regardless of academic performance or social skills, these students can begin to develop the psychological safety necessary for learning and growth.

 Assessment and feedback practices also require adjustment when implementing UPR.
 Rather than focusing solely on what students did wrong, feedback emphasises effort, progress, and learning process.
 Comments like "I can see you've been thinking deeply about this problem" or "Your willingness to try different approaches shows real growth" reinforce the student's worth whilst providing constructive guidance for improvement.